-Growth retardation resulting from protein-energy malnutrition will continue to be a problem of considerable magnitude. particularly amongst children.
-Anaemia, and another persistent problem, vitamin A deficiency, will continue to receive a great deal of attention.
-Goitre, particularly in Sarawak, will continue to be given emphasis.
+Growth retardation resulting from protein-energy malnutrition will continue to be a problem of considerable magnitude, particularly amongst children.
+Anaemia, and another persistent problem, vitamin A deficienciy, will continue to receive a great deal of attention.
+Goitre, particularly in Sarawak and Sabah, will continue to be given emphasis.
 There is a need to monitor national food consumption on a regular basis.
 In all these areas, there is expected to be improved diagnostic procedures, particularly with regards to biochemical analysis.
 In the other extreme, the problems associated with overnutrition will also be studied.
 More data on obesity, hypertension and coronary heart disease are expected to become available.
+In this regard, the Government has launched a national programme for the control and prevention of CHD.